Zanthed/grapheneos-wsl/README.md

 3. Set `hw.gpu.enabled` from `yes` to `no`

 Then start emulator again.
 You should have high performance, extremely fluid, 60 FPS.
 It might also fix a possible segfault.

+It's possible this isn't necessary and I suggest just trying to run emulator as-is before deciding if you need it.
+On my old machine (i7-8700k + NVIDIA GTX 1070) this was mandatory, but on my new machine (Ryzen 9 3900XT, NVIDIA RTX 3080) this was not needed.